Aaronic priesthood (Latter Day Saints): Role within the LDS Church today

 The Aaronic priesthood is open only to men and boys, twelve years old or older, who are considered worthy after a personal interview with their bishop.
-Requirements for worthiness include abstaining from all extra-marital sexual practices, following the Word of Wisdom (a code requiring abstinence from drinking alcohol, smoking, and consumption of coffee and tea), payment of tithes, and attending church services.
+Requirements for worthiness include abstaining from all extra-marital sexual practices, following the Word of Wisdom, payment of tithes, and attending church services.

 With the exception of bishop, the offices of the Aaronic priesthood are organized primarily by age, and an adolescent boy will be ordained to the next office if found worthy upon reaching the appropriate age.
-Active Aaronic priesthood holders seldom stall their ordination to another priesthood office.
+Active Aaronic priesthood holders seldom delay ordination to another priesthood office.
 The conferral and ordination to an office in the Aaronic priesthood is performed by the laying on of hands by a priest or by those holding the Melchizedek priesthood.

-With the exception of bishop, Aaronic priesthood holders of the same office are organized into a quorum led by a president and counselors within each quorum.
-The president of the priest's quorum is the bishop or branch president of the congregation.
+With the exception of bishop, Aaronic priesthood holders of the same office are organized into a quorum, each being led by a president and counselors.
+The president of the priests quorum is the bishop or branch president.
 Each ward has one or more quorums of each office of the priesthood if there are young men of the appropriate age group.

 The church-wide titular head of the Aaronic priesthood is the Presiding Bishop.
 However, because the Aaronic priesthood is composed primarily of the youth of the church, the presidency of the Young Men organization supervises much of the church-wide organization involving the Aaronic priesthood.